The Best Benchtop Jointers, Reviewed

 Shopping for a Used or Refurbished Benchtop Jointer

-There’s potential to find a benchtop jointer on the reused market.
+You may be able to find a benchtop jointer on the reused market.
 Many budding woodworkers get into the craft and then find it isn’t for them, allowing DIYers to pick up expensive tools at budget prices.

 Tips for Using a Benchtop Jointer

 Because jointers don’t cut all the way through a workpiece, it can be hard to tell where the blade is while using one.
-For that reason, it’s important to keep palms and fingers away from the end of the board.
+For that reason, it’s important to keep your palms and fingers away from the end of the board.
 The blade can sneak up quickly, causing serious injury.
 To reduce the risk even more, use push paddles and a push stick.

 • Use push paddles and push sticks to keep fingers and hands away from the spinning blade.